pfsense/docs/source/vpn/ipsec/ikev2-with-eap-radius.rst

    IPsec Phase 1 entry

-Note: When using Windows 7 as a client, be sure to import the CA Certificate from the VPN server as a machine certificate under “Computer Account” as described
+Note: When using Windows 7 as a client, be sure to import the CA Certificate from the VPN server as a machine certificate under "Computer Account" as described
 `here <https://wiki.strongswan.org/projects/strongswan/wiki/Win7Certs>`__.

 EAP-RADIUS with FreeRADIUS